darkttyu/COBOL/Chapter 2: COBOL Program Structure.md

 1. Identification Division - the first and ONLY mandataroy division of every COBOL Program in which the compiler uses this division to identify the program.

 In this division, the PROGRAM-ID specifies the program name that can only have 1-30 characters and is the only mandatory paragraph.

+2. Environment Division - used to specify INPUT and OUTPUT Files of the Program.
+This division also describes the specific computer equipment and device that will be used by the program.